vistart/Dockerfiles/README.md

 [![Build Status](https://travis-ci.org/vistart/Dockerfiles.svg?branch=cuda)](https://travis-ci.org/vistart/Dockerfiles)

 # Introduction
 All images under this repository are built in strict accordance with the Dockerfiles published by NVIDIA respectively.
-The only difference between this image and the official version is that the operating system source is from [Shanghai Jiaotong University](https://ftp.sjtu.edu.cn).
+The only difference between this image and the official version is that the operating system source is from [Tsinghua University](https://mirrors.tuna.tsinghua.edu.cn).
 These images are updated daily.

 # Latest CUDA 11.0 (Experimental)
 ## Ubuntu 20.04